Health & Safety Dilemma: Are SHOs Failing Their Duty in Accident Cases? How Should We Respond?

 dipil

-In my organization, when it comes to Incident & Incident Investigation Process, a Safety Pro has the following roles only:
+In my organization, when it comes to the Incident & Incident Investigation Process, a Safety Pro has the following roles only:

-1. Support and advise the line manager with incident investigation, including classification, and providing medical assistance.
+• Support and advise the line manager with incident investigation, including classification, and providing medical assistance.

-I would like to know the comments of all on this account...
+I would like to know the comments of all on this account.
 Is a Safety Pro supposed to perform any additional functions in case of an incident beyond those mentioned above?

 LACHHMAN

-You will appreciate that failure to make proper risk assessment, hazard analysis, and accident investigation, which are among the attributions of SHOs, may perpetuate hazardous conditions in the workplace.
+Thanks for your reflections.
+You will appreciate that failure to conduct proper risk assessment, hazard analysis, and accident investigation, which are among the responsibilities of SHOs, may perpetuate hazardous conditions in the workplace.
 In this respect, I feel that SHOs should bear the responsibility.
 However, I equally value your points.

 Thanks